vicoyeh/clarifai-scala/README.md

 # Clarifai Scala Client
 Scala client wrapper for the Clarifai image and video recognition API.

 The client wrapper constructor takes two parameters: client_id and client_secret.
 You can find these values in your developer application page.
-To learn more about Clarifai image and video recognition, check out the Clarifai developer page: https://developer.clarifai.com.
+To learn more about Clarifai image and video recognition API, check out the Clarifai developer page: https://developer.clarifai.com.

 ## Installation